jkaluzka/js-has-power-starter/README.md

-# js-has-power-starter
+# js-has-power-regular
-JS Has Power - level starter
+JS Has Power Regular